ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 * My boss; for example: head of division
 * My peers; for example: other technical people managers
-* My counterparts; for example: product managers, principals.
+* My counterparts; for example: product managers, principals

 In the context of my *first* team, I learned that I am representing no longer just myself, but my entire team as an extension of myself.
 Within the team, I learned that I am no longer representing a single contributor, but the extension of the entire leadership function into the team.